Off-grid power generation

 AHS should also lead to improve in-cycle productivity and overall utilisation, reducing the number of trucks required.
 Cat autonomous mining trucks have safely hauled more than 2 billion tonnes of material worldwide, driving over 67.6 million kilometres without a lost-time injury

 The operations are scheduled to start in 2023 with a fleet of Cat® 785 Next Generation mining trucks equipped with Cat® Command for hauling, and the fleet is scheduled to expand significantly in year four.

-All support equipment will feature the latest MineStar technology utilizing high-precision GPS and real-time analytics to maximise efficiency and accuracy in material loading.
-This will be the first greenfield operation in North America to utilize AHS and will mark the expansion of Command for hauling automation technology to the 140-tonne class Cat 785 Next Generation mining truck.
+All support equipment will feature the latest MineStar technology utilising high-precision GPS and real-time analytics to maximise efficiency and accuracy in material loading.
+This will be the first greenfield operation in North America to utilise AHS and will mark the expansion of Command for hauling automation technology to the 140-tonne class Cat® 785 Next Generation mining truck.